United States aviator badges: World War II

-Independent Air Force
+Independent USAF

-In 1947, the U.S. Army Air Forces became its own separate service as the U.S. Air Force.
-The Air Force use the same pilot's badges as the earlier USAAF design, except that starting in the mid-1990s, they began to be made of chrome metal or sterling silver rather than the dull alloy wings used by the Army Air Forces and Air Force from 1947 to the mid-1990s.
-The U.S. Air Force currently issues several aviation badges including pilot, combat systems officer (formerly navigator), air battle manager, flight surgeon, flight nurse, non-rated officer aircrew, and enlisted aircrew.
-The requirements to earn these are listed here.
+In 1947, the USAAF became its own separate service as the U.S. Air Force (USAF).
+The USAF uses the same pilot's badges as the earlier USAAF design, except that starting in the mid-1990s, they began to be made of chrome metal or sterling silver rather than the dull alloy wings used by the Army Air Forces and Air Force from 1947 to the mid-1990s.